colepatrickturner/preload-image-loader/README.md

 ```

 ## Credits
-This loader was initially written by Tobias Koppler (@sokra), author of Webpack.
+- Written by Tobias Koppler (@sokra), author of Webpack.
-Fixed by Cole Turner (@colepatrickturner).
+- Fixed and published by Cole Turner (@colepatrickturner).